Director of Development

 PHYSICAL DEMANDS: While performing the duties of this job, the employee is regularly required to sit and stand; must have visual acuity to read and draft reports, memorandums, and other printed matter, and must be able to lift up to 50 pounds.

-WORK ENVIRONMENT: The employee will work year round in both an office environment and outdoors.
-The noise level in the work environment varies from quiet to loud; situations characteristic to working with school-age children are common; and travel to other sites within the metropolitan area and to rural communities statewide are possible.
+WORK ENVIRONMENT: The employee will work year-round in both an office environment and outdoors.
+The noise level in the work environment varies from quiet to loud; situations characteristic to working with school-age children are common; and travel to other sites within the metropolitan area are possible.

 The qualifications, physical demands, and work environment described herein are representative of those an employee will encounter and must meet to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 The requirements listed in this document are the minimum levels of knowledge, skills, or abilities.

-- Complete in its entirety the Employment Application located at OklahomaHoF.com.
+- Complete in its entirety the Employment Application located on the OklahomaHOF.com Employment Page.

-- Attach current resume and cover letter detailing your fundraising experience.
+- Attach current resume and cover letter detailing your experience.

 - Email to: Gini Campbell at firstname.lastname@example.org